 Through the help and dedication staff, teachers and therapists, The centre continued to grow and grow.
 Two years after opening, Lisa opened a second studio and this time hired a crack team of Polish builders to do the hard graft.
 This time with underfloor heating, showers and changing facilities, the second studio was home to hot yoga and a plethora of treatments.

-Then disaster struck, after 4 years and 9 months, Lisa was informed that the original studio lease would not be renewed as the landlords wanted to avoid her getting long term tennants rights.
+Then disaster struck, after 4 years and 9 months, Lisa was informed that the original studio lease would not be renewed as the landlords wanted to avoid her getting long term tenants rights.
 Undeterred for four long months, Lisa with the help of dedicated customers barraged any TD or senator who would listen.
 Eventually a bill was pushed through the Dail but too late for the lease.
-The premises was re-let to other tennants.
+The premises was re-let to other tenants.
 A very sad time for all concerned.

 Now, with two studio’s fully functional, a comprehensive schedule of classes to suit absolutely everyone, The elbowroom opened an integrated health clinic in January 2010.